On Magnetic Forces and Work: The Dynamics of a Relativistic Elementary Dipole

-which dictates that the particle's electric and magnetic dipole moments must be collinear with the particle's spin pseudovector $\vec S_{\refvalue}$:

-Here $\Xi$ is a pseudoscalar and $\Gamma$ is the particle's scalar gyromagnetic ratio.
-We can understand these relationships physically as telling us that if the particle's dipole vectors were not collinear with the particle's spin axis, then torques exerted on the particle by the electromagnetic field would cause the particle's overall spin to speed up or slow down, in violation of the constancy of $s^{2}$.
+which ensure self-consistency with our requirement that the particle's elementary electric and magnetic dipole moments must be collinear with the particle's spin pseudovector $\vec S_{\refvalue}$.
+Physically speaking, we can understand the self-consistency conditions \eqref{eq:RefElectricDipole3VecCrossProdSpin3VecZeroCondition} as telling us that if the particle's elementary-dipole vectors were not collinear with the particle's spin axis, then torques exerted on the particle by the electromagnetic field would cause the particle's spin to speed up or slow down, in violation of the constancy of $s^{2}$.